Password Manager Pro MSP Edition - Getting Started

 For example, assume the scenario when ‘Admin A’ wants to provide manage permission to ‘Admin B’ for the organization ‘ABC’.
 In this case, both Admin A (the proposer) and Admin B (the admin designate) cannot approve.
 Another admin, say, ‘Admin C’ will have to approve.

 To grant manage permission for an organization,

-- In the UI that opens up, select the required client organization and move it to right
+- In the pop-up form that opens, select the required client organization and move it to right.